dpezely/anagram-phrases/README.md

 filtering for:

 1. Any single word longer than the total number of alphabetic characters may be rejected.
-(Tests number of characters, not bytes.)
+(This tests number of characters-- not bytes-- because an accented letter may resolve to its unaccented equivalent and therefore may have different byte counts.)
 2. Any word containing a character other than ones within the input phrase may be rejected.
 3. Any word where its product is greater than the product of the input